rsgrafx/TestingTalk/README.md

 About Me
 ===

-1. Who am I.  My name is Orion, I’ve been developing apps for about 8 years now.
+1. My name is Orion, I’ve been developing apps for about 8 years now.
 5 1/2 years of that has been Ruby on Rails applications.
 The rest has been solely building elixir applications. ( Phoenix applications ) .

 Like a lot of developers testing is not something I think right off the back when I approach building a new application or learning a new language.
 But here are some reasons why I feel its important.

-	1. Avoiding regression.
+	1. Avoiding regression. - Breaking changes.
 	2. Ease of Refactoring.
-	3. Building Confidence.
+	3. Building Confidence in your code and as a developer.

 *Focusing on the point of  building confidence in your code.